-An absolute divorce in North Carolina is also known as an uncontested divorce or “no-fault” divorce.
+An absolute divorce in North Carolina is also known as a “no-fault” divorce.
 The bonds of matrimony can be dissolved upon the application of either party after Husband and Wife have been legally separated for a period of one (1) year.
 Neither spouse is required to prove marital misconduct to obtain a divorce.
 North Carolina also requires a minimum sixth month residency period and a showing that, at the time of separation, at least one of the spouses intended the separation to be permanent.

 Alimony and Post Separation Support

 In order for alimony or postseparation support to be awarded, the courts must first be given proof that there is a need for spousal support.
 There is no set formula or guideline calculation for post separation support and alimony.
 As to post separation support, North Carolina General Statutes § 50-16.2A provides the following:“In ordering post separation support, the court shall base its award on the financial needs of the parties, considering the parties accustomed standard of living, the present employment income and other recurring earnings of each party from any source, their income-earning abilities, the separate and marital debt service obligations, those expenses are reasonably necessary to support each of the parties, and each party’s respective legal obligations to support any other persons.”

 As to alimony, North Carolina General Statutes § 50-16.3A provides a list of sixteen (16) factors that the court looks at in determining and calculating an alimony award.
 Some of the factors include: